Garden offers now on

 Lay the mortar for one slab at a time, applying 60mm onto the base layer.
 Prepare the patio slab by spraying some water to ensure it adheres to the mortar.

-Then follow the steps above to secure the slab; you can apply more mortar if you spot any gaps.
+Then follow the steps above to secure the slab.
+You can apply more mortar if you spot any gaps.
 Repeat the process for all other slabs.

 Pointing is the method of sealing the joints around paving slabs, which helps secure the patio and reduce the risk of movement.
 This also ensures a tidy and level finish.
 Here’s the pointing method for small, medium and large joints:

 • Small joints.
 For joints less than 5mm wide, use a soft bristle brush to sweep kiln-dried sand into the joints.
-Then sweep any excess off the finished patio
+Then sweep any excess off the finished patio.

 • Medium joints.
 A dry mortar mix is best for joints 5-10mm wide; use one part sand to one part cement.
 The addition of cement results in a firmer mixture that will set as it absorbs moisture from the ground.
 Gradually fill the joints as before and sweep any cement off the slabs to prevent staining.
-Compress the mixture in the joints and keep adding until the joints are full
+Compress the mixture in the joints and keep adding until the joints are full.

 • Large joints: A wet mortar mix is most suitable for joints more than 10mm wide.
 Mix four parts sand and one part cement in a bucket and add enough water to make the mixture smooth and damp.
-Work the mortar into the joints using a trowel, compressing and smoothing, then carefully brush off any excess mixture
+Work the mortar into the joints using a trowel, compressing and smoothing, then carefully brush off any excess mixture.

 You should wait for at least 24 hours before using your new patio, no matter the joint size.